serilog-contrib/Serilog.Sinks.MFilesSysUtilsEventLog/README.md

 ## Dependencies

-The Serilog.Sinks.MFilesSysUtilsEventLog sink uses MFiles.VAF version 2.2.0.11 and Serilog 2.10.0
+The Serilog.Sinks.MFilesSysUtilsEventLog sink uses [MFiles.VAF version 2.2.0.11](https://www.nuget.org/packages/MFiles.VAF/2.2.0.11) and [Serilog 2.10.0](https://www.nuget.org/packages/Serilog/2.10.0).

 ## How to add Serilog.Sinks.MFilesSysUtilsEventLog to your vault application

-1. Open your Vault Application solution in Visual Studio and choose `Manage NuGet packages...`.
+1. Open your vault application solution in Visual Studio and choose `Manage NuGet packages...`.
 Browse for package 'Serilog.Sinks.MFilesSysUtilsEventLog' and add it to your solution.
 1. Add `using Serilog;` at the top of your application.
-1. In your Vault Application class, override InitializeApplication(Vault vault) and add a logging configuration bulder, where you write to the `MFilesSysUtilsEventLogSink` (see below)
+1. In your VaultApplication.cs class, override InitializeApplication(Vault vault) and add a logging configuration bulder, where you write to the `MFilesSysUtilsEventLogSink` (see below)
 1. Add Serilog Log.xxx() statements in your use case code.

+See the sample vault application in this solution that uses the sink and even allows for setting the logging level in the vault application configuration in M-Files Admin.

 ## Example use in a Vault Application